Grand Theft Auto: The Trilogy – The Definitive Edition: Release

 Preorders for The Definitive Edition began on 22 October 2021, alongside the release of the first full trailer and screenshots demonstrating the graphical enhancements.
 The game was released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 11 November 2021.
-Physical versions for PlayStation 4, Xbox One, and Xbox Series X were released on 17 December 2021, and for Switch on 11 February 2022; all physical versions were initially scheduled for 7 December 2021.
+Physical versions were initially scheduled to release on 7 December but were delayed to 17 December for PlayStation 4, Xbox One, and Xbox Series X, and to 11 February 2022 for Switch.
 The Windows version supports Nvidia DLSS, while the PlayStation 5 and Xbox Series X versions display at 4K resolution with up to 60 frames per second.
-The game was made available on Steam on 19 January 2023, allowing Steam Deck support; it will be released through the Epic Games Store later in January.
-Android and iOS versions of the game were scheduled to be released in the first half of 2022; in May 2022, Rockstar's parent company Take-Two Interactive updated the mobile release window to its 2023 fiscal year, ending 31 March 2023.
-In November 2022, Take-Two replaced the release date with "TBA".
+The game was made available on Steam on 19 January 2023, allowing Steam Deck support, and on the Epic Games Store on 15 February.

 The game was expected to launch on 11 November at 10 a.m.
 Eastern Standard Time (UTC−05:00), but an error on the PlayStation Store caused pre-orders to unlock at midnight locally, granting players in Australia and New Zealand access more than 24 hours before planned on PlayStation 4 and PlayStation 5.
-The digital listing was temporarily removed from the PlayStation Store in the interim.
-Upon the game's release, the Rockstar Games Launcher went offline for a period of roughly 28 hours for "maintenance", rendering the game unplayable and unpurchaseable on Windows; the game remained unavailable after the launcher was restored, while Rockstar "remove[d] files unintentionally included" in the game.
-Based on information discovered by data miners, journalists suggested those files included the removed radio station songs, hidden notes from the developers, and San Andreas's controversial Hot Coffee minigame.
+The digital listing was removed from the PlayStation Store in the interim.
+Upon release, the Rockstar Games Launcher went offline for a period of roughly 28 hours for "maintenance", rendering the game unplayable and unpurchaseable on Windows; the game remained unavailable after the launcher was restored, while Rockstar "remove[d] files unintentionally included" in the game.
+Based on information discovered by data miners, journalists suggested those files included the removed radio station songs, hidden notes from developers, and San Andreas's controversial "Hot Coffee" minigame.
 Following three days of unavailability, the Windows version was restored on 14 November.
-On 19 November 2021, Rockstar announced it would work to fix and improve the game through updates, the first of which was released the following day.
+On 19 November, Rockstar announced it would work to fix and improve the game through updates, the first of which was released the following day.
 On 30 November, an option was added to San Andreas to view ground fog following criticism of its absence.
 An update in February 2022 resolved more than 100 bugs.